 How do they work?
 A large volume of water is stored in a reservoir behind a dam.
 When electricity is needed, water is allowed to rush down through pipes into the fans of turbine generators in the power station.
 The flow of the water turns the fans in the same way that wind turns the fans of a windmill.

-Canada, for example, is very mountainous and its geography is ideal for building water-storage reservoirs.
+Canada is very mountainous and its geography is ideal for building water-storage reservoirs.
 As a result, 60% of Canada's electricity is generated by hydroelectric power stations.
 However, in the UK only a very small amount, about 1%, of the electricity used is provided in this way.

 Unfortunately, mountainous areas are also often very beautiful places and many people think that hydroelectric power stations spoil the landscape.
 What do you think?